and Brain Sciences

 lab: Cognition and Action Neuroimaging Lab

-Action and perception interactions during learning; development of object recognition; neural correlates of music processing; reading acquisition
+Action and perception interactions during learning; development of object recognition; effects of handwriting on cognitive development, perceptual expertise, gesture processing and active learning in adults

 - 2001-03 - Post Doctoral Fellow, Vanderbilt University